AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 (§ 970 c ABGB statutory right of retention.)

-(2) The accommodation provider has the right of lien on
+(2) The accommodation provider has a lien on

 the items brought in by the guest to secure the agreed remuneration. (§ 1101 ABGB statutory lien of the